Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 Restoring a Ziva rig to a previous state
 ****************************************

-This simple example demonstrates how to revert the Ziva rig to a previous state.
+This simple example demonstrates how to revert a Ziva rig to a previous state.
 First, load the Anatomical Arm Demo.
-Then, let's capture the whole scene, so that we can later restore it.
+Then, capture the whole scene (to be used as a restoration point later).

 .. code-block:: python